keroroxzz/habitat_ros/Readme.md

 We recommend creating a new package to organize the config and model of your custom robot.

-We also provide instructions in the comments.
+We also provide a lot of instructions in the comments.

+1. download [example_myrobot.zip](https://github.com/keroroxzz/habitat_ros/releases/download/release/example_myrobot.zip) and decompress it to your {catkin_ws}/src/
+2. catkin_make your workspace
+3. roslaunch myrobot myrobot.launch

-You may refer to the provided [example](https://github.com/keroroxzz/habitat_ros/releases/tag/example).
+You may also refer to the [releases](https://github.com/keroroxzz/habitat_ros/releases/tag/release).